 Born in Korea and now based in Sydney, Eva attained her Bachelor of Music at Hanyang University, South Korea - continuing her studies at Sydney Conservatorium of Music with a Graduate Diploma in Music in 2010.

 Eva has been the recipient of many awards including 1st prize in the Giacomo Lauri-Volpi International Competition (2002); Scholarship from the Vinas International Competition (2005); a semi-finalist in the Belvedere International Competition (2004) and Bilbao International Competition (2005), a finalist in the McDonald’s Operatic Aria and winner of the Special Prize at the Bel Canto Award (2011).

 Most recently Eva received a Helpmann Award Nomination for Best Female in a Supporting Role and was a Green Room Award Winner for Best Female in a Supporting Role - both in 2014 for her commanding appearance as Madame Mao in Nixon in China for Victorian Opera.

 Eva has performed the roles of Gilda (Rigoletto) for Opera Australia; Madame Mao (Nixon in China) for Victorian Opera; Pamina (The Magic Flute), Gretel (Hansel & Gretel) and Amina (La sonnambula) for Pacific Opera.

-She is also a member of the Opera Australia chorus and has covered several roles for the company including Fiorilla (Il turco in Italia), Gilda (Rigoletto) and Norina (Don Pasquale).
+She has also covered several roles for Opera Australia including Fiorilla (Il turco in Italia), Gilda (Rigoletto) and Norina (Don Pasquale).

 Eva is a member of the Moffatt Oxenbould Young Artist Program